 Cornell University Library Resources

-Kroch Rare and Manuscripts
+Kroch Library, Rare and Manuscript Collections (RMC)

 Medieval books and manuscripts were among the Cornell Library’s earliest acquisitions.
 The University’s first president, Andrew Dickson White, and his librarian, George Lincoln Burr (a Cornell medievalist), personally selected many manuscripts during frequent buying trips to Europe.
 White believed that instruction in history depended heavily on the use of original sources.
 He bought manuscripts for their instructional value, and his collection contains illustrative examples of most periods and styles.
 The collection is an invaluable resource for medievalists at Cornell and elsewhere.